slyfox1186/domain-lookup/README.md

 ```

 ## Output

-The script will display the domain information for each specified domain, including:
+The script displays information for each domain, including:

-- Domain name and availability status
+- Domain name, availability status, and age
-- Registrant name, organization, and registrar details
+- Registrant, organization, and registrar details
-- Creation, expiration, and updated dates
+- Dates: creation, expiration, update
-- Name servers
-- IP address and reverse IP lookup
+- Name servers, IP address, reverse IP lookup
-- Geolocation information
-- SSL certificate details
+- Geolocation, SSL certificate details
-- HTTP header information
-- Alexa traffic rank
+- HTTP headers, Alexa traffic rank
-- Domain age

-If verbose mode is enabled, additional domain details will be displayed.
-If an output file is specified, the results will be saved to the specified file.
+Verbose mode reveals additional details.
+Specifying an output file saves the results accordingly.

 ## Logging

-The script includes logging functionality to capture relevant information during execution.
-Logs are displayed in the console and include timestamps, log levels, and messages for better tracking and debugging.
+Incorporates logging for execution tracking, including timestamps, log levels, and messages, aiding in debugging and information tracking.

 ## Error Handling

-The script incorporates error handling to gracefully handle potential issues and provide informative error messages.
-If an error occurs during domain processing, an error message will be logged, and the script will continue processing the remaining domains.
+Implements error handling for graceful failures and informative error messaging, ensuring the script continues with remaining domains after encountering an error.

 ## Contributing

-Contributions to the Domain Lookup Script are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.
+Contributions are welcome!
+For bugs or feature suggestions, please open an issue or submit a pull request on GitHub.

 ## License

-This script is released under the MIT License.
+Released under the MIT License.